 How do you clean your teeth after osseous surgery?

-Your mouth is incredibly sensitive after osseous surgery.
+Your mouth is incredibly sensitive after this surgery.
 We’ll give you an extra-soft toothbrush so that you can brush your teeth extremely gently.
 After your post-operation appointment, we’ll give you the okay to resume your normal oral healthcare routine.

-How successful is osseus surgery?
+How successful is osseous surgery?

-Osseus surgery is an extremely effective treatment option for advanced gum disease.
+Osseous surgery is an extremely effective treatment option for advanced gum disease.
 However, you have to keep up with maintenance after the surgery to ensure that you’re getting the best results.
 Gum disease can return or worsen if you aren’t taking care of your gums the way you should.

 Schedule a Consultation